tekker/esp32-cam-demo/README.md

 # ESP32 Camera Demo

+## OV7670

+NOTE: Updated to work with OV7670.
+Very basic support only in this repo however confirmed to work with test pattern and simple grayscale image.
+No changes to pinout required.

 Code provided in this repository gets the image from camera and prints it out as ASCII art to the serial port.

 ## Build Status